Flow Editor

 - Buffer state - Opaque buffer state used by Functions

-Additionally, the context will also include the primary data model that the assistant operates against.
-In the case of customer assistants this includes the full conversation record.
+Additionally, the context will also include the primary data model that the agent operates against.
+In the case of customer agents this includes the full conversation record.

 More information: